Twingate/terraform-provider-twingate/docs/index.md

 ### Optional

 - **api_token** (String, Sensitive) The access key for API operations.
-You can retrieve this from the 'Settings -> API' section of the Twingate console.
+You can retrieve this from the Twingate Admin Console ([documentation](https://docs.twingate.com/docs/api-overview)).
-Alternatively, this can be specified using the TWINGATE_API_TOKEN environment variable
+Alternatively, this can be specified using the TWINGATE_API_TOKEN environment variable.
-- **network** (String) The name of twingate network for API operations You can find it in URL, for example: mycompany.twingate.com where 'mycompany' is network Alternatively, this can be specified using the TWINGATE_NETWORK environment variable
+- **network** (String) Your Twingate network ID for API operations.
+You can find it in the Admin Console URL, for example:
+`autoco.twingate.com`, where `autoco` is your network ID Alternatively, this can be specified using the TWINGATE_NETWORK environment variable.
-- **url** (String) Default is 'twingate.com'
+- **url** (String) The default is 'twingate.com'
-Optional and shouldn't be changed
+This is optional and shouldn't be changed under normal circumstances.